rspraneeth/notifyflow/README.md

 | customer-service API | http://18.218.204.81:8084/api/customers/CUST-123 |
 | delivery-service health | http://18.218.204.81:8083/actuator/health |

-> **Note:** If the pipeline is unresponsive, the Aiven Kafka free tier service may have powered off due to inactivity.
-Log into aiven.io and resume the `notifyflow-kafka` service first — the entire pipeline depends on Kafka being active.
+> **Note:** The live deployment may be inactive.
+Aiven Kafka free tier powers off during inactivity and AWS resources expire December 5, 2026.
+If you want to see the pipeline running live, reach out to me directly and I can bring it back up.
+To run it yourself, follow the local development setup below — it runs fully on Docker with no cloud accounts needed.

 ---